 You need to make sure that your new address is changed on all of your bills, insurance records, credit cards, cell phone bills, driver’s license, health card and any other personal identification cards.
 Having recently done this, I can attest to the fact that it is incredibly time-consuming, but it is necessary to ensure continuity in your life!
 In addition to changing your address, you will probably also have to seek out new medical professionals or specialists.

 For example, you might have been seeing a cosmetic dentist from Vancouver, but you obviously won’t be able to visit them any longer.
-Their office might have a partner in Toronto that you could begin to work with, or even a recommendation for you.
+Their office might have a partner in Toronto that you could begin to work with, or perhaps you need to get dental implants in Toronto.
 You could also find recommendations for medical professionals in Facebook groups about your new neighbourhood.

 Free Activities in Toronto